 Travel Insurance for a 1 Month India Trip

-India is going to be one destination where you’ll definitely want to have travel insurance.
+India is going to be one destination where you’ll definitely want to have travel insurance, especially if you're going to follow this action-packed India 1 month itinerary.

 Getting Around in India - Trains vs Buses